iauns/cpm/README.rst

 Using existing module version
 -----------------------------

-CPM allows you the flexibility of using the most recently used module version instead of the version you request.
+CPM allows you the flexibility of using the most recently used version of a particular module instead of the version you requested.
 This is useful when you are working with externals or modules that require you to only use one version.
-To utilize this feature simply add ``USE_EXISTING_VER TRUE`` to your call to ``CPM_AddModule``.
+Simply add ``USE_EXISTING_VER TRUE`` to your call to ``CPM_AddModule``.
 An example of this is given above in the section on exposing foregin module interfaces.

 Force only one module version